President/chief executive officer jobs in Lansing, MI - 70 jobs

 This is an executive leader responsible for leading the strategic growth and development initiatives for Navista.
 Key responsibilities include expanding the network's reach, fostering partnerships, expanding service line offerings, and driving overall strategy to support the organization's ability to deliver exceptional patient care.

 The VP of Business Development will be a seasoned leader and advisor, with proven experience partnering with clinicians in oncology and across multiple therapeutic areas.
 They will be responsible for setting sales targets and marketing goals.
-Their job duties include developing production and sales goals, driving the overall monetary health of the organization, obtaining new contracts, and overseeing a sales executive and a sales operations team.
+Their job duties include developing production and sales goals, driving the overall monetary health of the organization, obtaining new contracts, and overseeing a sales executive.

-This role reports to the SVP, Business Development for Navista.
+This role reports to the SVP/GM of Navista.

 **Responsibilities**